whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Corro knew that many of the Tonor&oacute;nos regarded him with knowledge equally extensive.
 This was the Humano way.
 However—and with no arrogance whatsoever—he judged his own _imtir_ to be one of the finest present.

 Corro, his lean face closed, watched Heitor with iron eyes.
-Corro&#8217;s father Greguru was one of the names his internal memory matched to Dun Heitor.
+Corro&#8217;s father Greguru was one of the names his internal memory matched against Dun Heitor.
 Greguru had died fourteen years before, standing against Heitor in single combat.
 When Heitor raised his own eyes of hawk-yellow and their gazes crossed, the clash echoed through Corro&#8217;s _imtir_.

 _I must govern myself,_ Corro thought.
 For the men of Tonor&oacute;n were not there to fight.